Blockstack (STX) Price Tops $0.48 on Exchanges

-Blockstack (CURRENCY:STX) traded down 4.9% against the US dollar during the 1-day period ending at 21:00 PM Eastern on February 8th.
-In the last seven days, Blockstack has traded down 11.4% against the US dollar.
-One Blockstack coin can now be purchased for approximately $0.48 or 0.00001398 BTC on exchanges.
-Blockstack has a total market cap of $358.50 million and approximately $2.36 million worth of Blockstack was traded on exchanges in the last 24 hours.
+Blockstack (CURRENCY:STX) traded down 4.9% against the US dollar during the 1 day period ending at 17:00 PM E.T. on February 15th.
+Blockstack has a market capitalization of $358.50 million and $2.36 million worth of Blockstack was traded on exchanges in the last day.
+During the last seven days, Blockstack has traded 11.4% lower against the US dollar.
+One Blockstack coin can currently be purchased for approximately $0.48 or 0.00001398 BTC on popular cryptocurrency exchanges.

 Blockstack Coin Profile